ship123456/payment-gateway-documentation/USER_GUIDE.md

 The page displays:

-- Full Name
+- Full Name is required.
-- Email Address
+- Email Address must be valid.
-- Phone Number
+- Phone Number is required.
-- Company Name
+- Company Name is required.

 ### Updating Profile Information